Frequently Asked Questions

 Do I need to be admitted to the programs?

-No. Our programs are open admission, but you should speak to one of the OFTI faculty advisors to ensure that you are enrolling in the correct classes.
+No. Our programs are open admission, but you should speak to one of the OFTI faculty members to ensure that you are enrolling in the correct classes.
 Many classes have prerequisites and required sequences.

 Can I take a proficiency exam for any courses?